essaam61/AUTOSAR-Software-Design-based-on-ARM-for-CAN-Bus-Networking-System/README.md

 ![connec](https://user-images.githubusercontent.com/109050863/197553813-882c1d68-0067-4748-8433-ef5dbeb1214a.PNG)

-You can also find catalogue for a SRS document to describe the software architecture, its requirements using some UML tools and classified it for each ECU separately.
+You can also find catalogue for a SDD document to describe the software architecture, its requirements using some UML tools and classified it for each ECU separately.